airladon/ThisIGet/src/js/views/information/about.md

-# About This I Get
+# This I Get - About

 <!-- ## Goal